TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 :class: tudproof

 We can use the same strategy as in {prf:ref}`Ex:DetCofactors:Triangular`.
-That is, for an upper triangular matrix expand along the columns from left to right, for a lower triangular matrix expand along the rows from top to bottom.
+That is, for an upper-triangular matrix expand along the columns from left to right, for a lower-triangular matrix expand along the rows from top to bottom.

 ::::::